 73. Bonaventure Cemetery

 Bonaventure is the most famous graveyard in Savannah, Georgia, thanks to the writers, poets, photographers and filmmakers who have drawn inspiration from its eerie beauty.
 The cemetery has existed for more than 150 years.

 74. The National September 11 Memorial

 Located at the site of the World Trade Center, the September 11 Memorial in New York honors those who were killed in the terrorist attacks of Feb.
 26, 1993 and Sept.
 11, 2001.

 This nightly multimedia show in Hong Kong includes more than 40 buildings on both sides of Victoria Harbour and was named the World’s Largest Permanent Light and Sound Show by Guinness World Records.

 Visiting Hoover Dam costs money if you park at the site.
 Savvy tourists can find free parking and spectacular spots for photo opportunities at no cost, however.

-Encompassing 5,157 acres in Portland, Ore., Forest Park is the largest urban forest in the U.S. The park is also home to more than 112 bird and 62 mammal species.
+Encompassing 5,157 acres in Portland, Oregon, Forest Park is the largest urban forest in the U.S. The park is also home to more than 112 bird and 62 mammal species.